Sheihesinusslon/apps/README.md

 My name is Nikita.
 I'm 27, from Saint-Petersburg.

 Last year I started learning Programming and Computer Science.
-I was contemplating changing my professional field.
+I was contemplating about changing my professional field.
 I thought about learning something new to me, that would be up-to-date, useful, and challenging.
 Something that wouldn't lose its utility and relevance in years.
 So I chose Programming, and Python became my first language.